How to Enable and Configure the SCWS PHP Module in ServBay

 // $scws->add_dict('/Applications/ServBay/etc/scws/my_dict.utf8.xdb', SCWS_XDICT_TXT);

-// Set rules file path (ServBay default path), for POS tagging and more
+// Set rule file path (ServBay default), used for POS tagging etc.

 $scws->set_rule('/Applications/ServBay/etc/scws/rules.utf8.ini');